DDJThings/Stereo-for-Discord/README.md

-Discord has fully patched this plugin and the modules that this plugin took advantage of, That's a win and a loss in my books<br>
+# Discord has fully patched this plugin and the modules that this plugin took advantage of, That's a win and a loss in my books.
+Congratulations to the developers of discord!

 ##
 ## == IMPORTANT ==